Floorp-Projects/Floorp/docs/contributing/committing_rules_and_responsibilities.rst

 failures, `and "star" them
 appropriately <http://ehsanakhgari.org/blog/2010-04-09/assisted-starring-oranges>`__:

 #.
 Click on the failing job to see a list of suggested bugs.
 If the
    failure clearly matches a known bug, **click on the star** next to that bug and then click "Add a comment" and then submit the comment.
    This is referred to as "starring the build;" you'll see this phrase or ones like it in IRC a lot.
 #.
 If the failure might match a known bug but you are not sure, click
    the bug number to open the Bugzilla report, and click the failing job to open its log.
 If the log and the bug do match, add a comment as in step 1 (above).
 #.
 If the summary does not seem to match any suggested bugs, search
    Bugzilla for the name of the failing test or the error message.
 If you find a matching bug, add a comment in the bug in Bugzilla, and another to the job in Treeherder.
 #.
 If you can't figure out whether a known bug exists (for example,
    because you can't figure out what part of the log you should search for), look on Treeherder to see if there are other similar failures nearby, or ask on #developers to see if anyone recognizes it as a known failure.
 For example, many Android tests fail frequently in ways that do not produce useful log messages.
 You can often find the appropriate bug just by looking at other Android failures that are already starred.
 #.
 If there is no matching bug, you can back out the change (if you
    suspect the failure was caused by your changeset) or re-trigger the job (if you suspect it's an unrelated intermittent failure).
 After more test runs it should become clear whether it is a new regression or just an unknown intermittent failure.
 #.
 If it turns out to be an unknown intermittent failure, file a new bug
    with "intermittent-failure" in the keywords.
 Include the name of the test file and an one-line summary of the log messages in the Summary field.
 In the description, include an excerpt of the error messages from the log, and a link to the log file itself.

-At any point if you are not sure or can't figure out what to do, ask for advice or help in `#developers <irc://irc.mozilla.org/developers>`__ on `IRC <https://wiki.mozilla.org/IRC>`__.
-If a large number of jobs are failing and you suspect an infrastructure problem, you can also ask about it in `#releng <irc://irc.mozilla.org/releng>`__.
+At any point if you are not sure or can't figure out what to do, ask for advice or help in `#developers <https://chat.mozilla.org>`__.
+If a large number of jobs are failing and you suspect an infrastructure problem, you can also ask about it in `#releng <https://chat.mozilla.org>`__.

 Dealing with performance regressions